- Overall absence in autumn and spring of 2018/19 was low for all pupils (in the lowest 10%)

 Good attendance is vital for children to achieve well and be happy at school.
 Children who are absent regularly may fall behind or be unhappy coming to school.
 It is part of our school ethos that good attendance is expected and rewarded.

 If your child has better than 97% attendance at school they are doing well.
-The national average is about 95%.
+The national average is approximately 95%.
 Children with 80% attendance will miss an average of one day a week and two years of school by the time they are in Year 11.
 Similarly, attendance of 90% may sound good but it is still half a day a week and a year of missed education by the time they are 16.
 We don’t need to explain how difficult it can be for some children to make up for a year of lost time.

 Overall absence data for individual schools can be found on the performance tables website (link attached below), which is run by the DfE.
 You can search for schools by their type, postcode, name, town or region.